 Space out the cookie dough well apart as they will spread while baking.

-Either leave them in little mounds for a softer cookie or press down slightly with your hand or fork for a more crispy cookie.
-Bake for 10-12 minutes or until your preferred golden crispiness.
+Either leave them in little mounds for a softer cookie (like I do here) or press down slightly with a fork or your fingers for a more crispy cookie.

 Love peanut butter?
 Then you'll love the taste of black sesame ice cream.